jenkinsci/headspin-plugin/README.md

+# No Longer Supported

+This plugin is no longer supported and maintained by HeadSpin.

 # HeadSpin Jenkins Integration

 HeadSpin provides a plugin to Jenkins that does a deep integration of the HeadSpin session with the Jenkins concept of build.
 Using the HeadSpin plugin, each session is tagged with the build_id.
 This allows viewing all devices in use during a build, as well as end of build statistics based on the HeadSpin performance data.
 This document will explain how to configure and use the plugin.